olekuz/tyk-docs/tyk-docs/content/security/your-apis/json-web-tokens.md

 }
 ```
 Here we have set:

 - field `"jwt_scope_claim_name"` identifies the JWT claim name which contains scopes.
 This API Spec field is optional with default value `"scope"`.
 This claim value is a string with space delimited list of values (by standard)
 - field `"jwt_scope_to_policy_mapping"` provides mapping of scopes (read from claim) to actual policy ID.
 I.e. in this example we specify that scope "admin" will apply policy `"59672779fa4387000129507d"` to a key

 > **NOTE**: several scopes in JWT claim will lead to have several policies applied to a key.
 In this case all policies should have `"per_api"` set to `true` and shouldn't have the same `API ID` in access rights.
 I.e. if claim with scopes contains value `"admin developer"` then two policies `"59672779fa4387000129507d"` and `"53222349fa4387004324324e"` will be applied to a key (with using our example config above).

 ## JWT Examples

 Below are some example uses of JWT with Tyk.

-### JWT with Header
+### Authenticate API with User Unique JWT

 1. Create an API from the Designer.
-For this example `jwt-test`
+For this example, name it `jwt-test`
 2. In the **Authentication** settings, select JSON Web Token (JWT)as in [Step 1](/docs/security/your-apis/json-web-tokens/#step-1-set-authentication-mode) above
-3. For the JWT Signing method, select HAMAC from the drop-down list as in [Step 2](/docs/security/your-apis/json-web-tokens/#step-2-set-the-jwt-signing-method) above.
+3. For the JWT Signing method, select **HMAC** from the drop-down list as in [Step 2](/docs/security/your-apis/json-web-tokens/#step-2-set-the-jwt-signing-method) above.
 4. Enter `sub` as the Identity Source, as in [Step 3](/docs/security/your-apis/json-web-tokens/#step-3-set-the-identity-source-and-policy-field-name) above.
-The Policy field can be left blank.
+Set the policy field to the name of the claim you will be using in your JWT when referring to the policy.
+For example **pol**.
 5. In the **Endpoint Designer**, enter a GET endpoint.
 For this example `ip`.
 6. Click Create to save the API.
 7. Edit the API and copy the API URL from the top of the screen.